mvolkmann/blog/src/ocaml.md

 After installing `opam`, enter `opam init` which takes over five minutes to complete.
-TODO: Does this install dune which is a build tool?

 To install tools for development, enter the following shell command which takes about four minutes to complete: